dinoboards/yellow-msx-series-for-rc2014/msx/README.md

 `make`

-This should procduce the following artifacts in the `./msx/bin` directory
+This should produce the following artifacts in the `./msx/bin` directory

 |          File               | Description                                                  | Address   | Emulator Slot | RC2014 Slot |
 |-----------------------------|--------------------------------------------------------------|-----------|---------------|-------------|